elastic/kibana/x-pack/legacy/plugins/uptime/README.md

 #### API tests

 If instead you need to run API tests, start up the test server and then in another shell, from **~kibana/x-pack**:

 `node ../scripts/functional_test_runner.js --config test/api_integration/config.js --grep="{TEST_NAME}"`.

+You can update snapshots by prefixing the runner command with `env UPDATE_UPTIME_FIXTURES=1`

 You can access the functional test server's Kibana at `http://localhost:5620/`.